 2. The most important thing you can do get an idea of how far away from broadcast towers.
 There are a number of free online tools you can use to determine this.
 Lately, I’ve been steering people toward the online tools from actual antenna manufacturers.
 So you can try the antenna map tool from AntennasDirect, or the other signal map tool by Antop.
 Once you have these results in hand, you can determine whether a VHF antenna will matter.
 Most of the country now uses UHF signals.

-3. When the new broadcast standard, ATSC 3.0, becomes the norm within the next few years, much of this UHF/VHF business won’t really matter.
+3. When the new broadcast standard, ATSC 3.0, becomes the norm within the next couple years, much of this UHF/VHF business won’t really matter.
 The TV antenna that you’re buying today will work fine when ATSC 3.0 comes to your region of the U.S. Even when ATSC 3.0 arrives, local stations are required to maintain existing digital broadcasts for five years.

 What to look for in a new outdoor TV antenna